getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### 2. How to use for requests

 When making requests to the Sentry API, you use the access token just like you would when you're typically making [API requests]({%- link _documentation/api/auth.md -%}).

-- **Public Integrations**: tokens are associated with the installation, meaning they have access to the Sentry organization that installed your integration.
+Tokens are associated with the installation, meaning they have access to the Sentry organization that installed your integration.

-- **Internal Integrations**: tokens are associated with the Sentry organization that created the integration (and therefore was automatically installed).

 #### 3. Expiration

-- **Public Integrations**: tokens expire every eight hours
+Tokens expire every eight hours

-- **Internal Integrations**: tokens never expire, but you can [ LINK: manually revoke them ](link to token section below)

 ### Internal